A Systematic Survey on Large Language Models for Algorithm Design

 For classification, \citet{hao2024large} introduce LAEA, which employs LLMs as surrogate models within evolutionary algorithms for both regression and classification, eliminating the need for costly model training.
 In another study, \citet{chen2023label} develope a label-free node classification method that leverages LLMs to annotate nodes.
 These annotations are subsequently used to train graph neural networks, resulting in enhanced performance.
 Moving beyond binary classification, \citet{bhambri2024efficient} utilize LLMs to predict discrete actions for constructing reward shaping functions in Reinforcement Learning (RL).
 Their method demonstrate effectiveness within the BabyAI environment, showcasing the versatility of LLMs in various settings. \citet{wang2024resllm} explore the use of LLMs in federated search, applying them in a zero-shot setting to effectively select resources.
 This approach highlights the potential of LLMs in improving resource selection without prior explicit training on specific tasks.
-Lastly, \citet{mehrdad2024large} focus on automating the relevance judgment of query-item pairs in product searches.
-By finetuning LLMs, they have achieved significant improvements, underscoring the adaptability and effectiveness of LLMs in complex search tasks.

-Despite these advantages, using LLMs as predictors for algorithm design also suffers from a lack of interpretability, and the results can be influenced by the quality of prompt engineering~\citep{chen2023label}.
-Moreover, when the target landscape is easily understood, conventional machine learning techniques and surrogate models are often preferred.
-In such scenarios, LLMs can enhance the utilization of existing modeling methods, for example, by aiding in the selection of the most effective model~\citep{rios2024large}.